On uniqueness in structured model learning: Problem setting

 The discrepancy functional $\mathcal{D}_\BC$ can for instance be given as the indicator functional by $\mathcal{D}_\BC(w) = 0$ if $w=0$ and $\mathcal{D}_\BC(w) = \infty $ else, acting as a hard constraint, or as soft constraint via $\mathcal{D}_\BC(w)=\sum_{n}\Vert w_n\Vert_\mathcal{B}^s$ for $w\in \mathcal{B}^{N}$.
 In both cases $\mathcal{D}_\BC$ is weakly lower semicontinuous, coercive and fulfills $\mathcal{D}_\BC(z)=0$ iff $z=0$. \end{remark}

-\subsection{Neural Networks}
+\subsection{Neural networks}

 In this section we discuss Assumption \ref{ass_param_app_class} together with ii) of Assumption \ref{ass_uniqueness} in case $(\mathcal{F}_n^m)_n$ are chosen as suitable classes of feed forward neural networks.
-Furthermore, we provide results from literature that ensure Assumption \ref{ass_uniqueness}, iii) for specific network architectures and address also Assumption \ref{ass_uniqueness}, v).
+Furthermore, we provide results from literature that ensure Assumption \ref{ass_uniqueness}, iv) for specific network architectures and suitably regular $f$.
+Moreover, we address also Assumption \ref{ass_uniqueness}, vi).